OpenBankingUK/read-write-api-docs-pub/profiles/confirmation-of-funds-api-profile.md

-# Confirmation of Funds API Profile
+# Confirmation of Funds API Profile <!-- omit in toc -->